eembc/coremark/README.md

 [0]crcmatrix		: 0x1fd7				(validation for matrix part)
 [0]crcstate			: 0x8e3a				(validation for state part)
 [0]crcfinal			: 0x33ff				(iteration dependent output)
 Correct operation validated.
-See readme.txt for run and reporting rules.  (*Only when run is successful*) CoreMark 1.0 : 6508.490622 / GCC3.4.4 -O2 / Heap 						  (*Only on a successful performance run*)
+See README.md for run and reporting rules.  (*Only when run is successful*) CoreMark 1.0 : 6508.490622 / GCC3.4.4 -O2 / Heap 						  (*Only on a successful performance run*)
 ~~~